starburstdata/pystarburst-examples/README.md

 just sign up for a free Galaxy account (if you don't have one already) and try out the notebooks.

+The detailed API documentation is located at: https://pystarburst.eng.starburstdata.net/

 ## Notebooks

 The easiest way to use the notebooks is to start a cloud notebook environment by clicking